dquil/online-bank-react/README.md

 as well as a search by id feature and pagination to make the visualization of the data easier.

 # *How to run it*
-Simply download de proyect, open it with your IDE of choice (I have used Visual Studio Code), `run npm install` and then use the comando `npm run dev`
+Simply download de proyect, open it with your IDE of choice (I have used Visual Studio Code), `npm install` and then use the comando `npm run dev`